metaplex-foundation/docs/docs/01-programs/02-candy-machine/07-special-guard-instructions.md

 This instruction allows us to **select a specific guard** from our Candy Machine and **run a custom instruction** that is specific to this guard.
 We call it the “Route” instruction because it will route our request to the selected guard.

-This feature makes guard even more powerful as they can ship with their own program logic.
+This feature makes guards even more powerful as they can ship with their own program logic.
 It enables guards to:

 - Decouple the verification process from the minting process for heavy operations.
 - Provide custom features that would otherwise require the deployment of a custom program.